webtoolbox/craftcms-plugin/README.md

-# Website Toolbox Community plugin for Craft CMS 3.x
+# Website Toolbox Community plugin for Craft CMS 3 or greater.

 Single Sign On plugin for Website Toolbox Community/jsConnect and CraftCMS